Tips To Spring Clean Your Ohio 529 Plan

 If not, please complete the Account Information Change Form and send this to the address within the document so we can update your information.

 Be sure to create a strong and complex password that contains at least eight characters, including lowercase letters, uppercase letters, numbers, and special characters, like punctuation marks and symbols.
 Additionally, you should clear the cache and cookies on your computer, mobile, or handheld device regularly.

 Keep your house clean by going paperless

 As you are clearing out papers in your home, set yourself up for future success by signing up for e-notification with Ohio’s 529 Plan.

 E-notification is the fastest and most efficient way to receive communications from Ohio’s 529 Plan.
 These e-communications include your quarterly statements, offering statements updates, transactions and profile confirmations, and tax forms.

 To switch to e-notification for Ohio 529 Plan communications, first log in to your account.
 To change your delivery preferences, go to your Profile and Documents section, then to Delivery Preference.
 Once there, select Edit Delivery Preferences and choose email.

 Another way to go green – by making online withdrawals.
-As the U.S. Postal Service is still experiencing delays in the delivery of all materials, this could affect your payments for your child’s qualified higher education expenses when you opt to mail the tax-free 529 withdrawal.
+As the U.S. Postal Service may still experience delays in the delivery of all materials, this could affect your payments for your child’s qualified higher education expenses when you opt to mail the tax-free 529 withdrawal.